IN TIME OF CO-VIRUS 19 SOCIAL DISTANCING.

 Action research helps you to become a more powerful version of yourself, able to engage in and engage others in a process of continual learning and change.
-The course, offered by the Center for Collaborative Action Research, is comprised of 12 Tutorials each with a short video to watch, a set of activities to complete (with linked writing templates for writing activities) and resources to support the completion of the activities.
+The course, offered by the Center for Collaborative Action Research, is comprised of 12 Tutorials each with a short video to watch, a set of activities to complete (with linked writing templates for writing activities), and resources to support the completion of the activities.
 The goal of creating these materials is to "flip the classroom" so that learning about action research is done outside of the collaborative learning space so that valuable collaborative time can be used to support the action research ideas of each person in the group or class.
-These tutorials have been moved from their original site where they have been regularly visited by tens of thousands of people from 175 countries.
 Feel free to share links that might be useful in our efforts to support action researchers.
 You can use the form at the bottom of this page or visit, join our facebook group .
 To learn more about teaching action research, please visit Supporting the Teaching of Action Research (STAR) an action research community of the Action Network of the Americas (ARNA).

 Why Do Action Research?